INTERNAL RULES OF PROCEDURES

 - promulgate rules and regulations that will ensure the safety of the citizens, children and the community.

-p.
-Committee on Public Utilities, Transportation, Communication, Information Technology, Mass Media, Energy and Legislative Franchises. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;
+j.
+Committee on Public Works and Infrastructure. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;

 - All matters relating to communication industry, public information, mass communication and broadcast services; management of local mass media and advertising industry; the development and promotion of information technology.
 It shall have jurisdiction over issues related to telecommunications, computerization, internet and cyberspace, television, radio, movies, consumer ads, postal services, courier services, and other means of communications.